Deformations of T-log-symplectic log-canonical Poisson structures and symmetric Poisson CGL extensions: Abstract

 \section{Abstract}

-For a complex algebraic torus $\TT$, we study $\TT$-invariant Poisson deformations of $\TT$-log-symplectic log-canonical Poisson structures on $\CC^n$.
-We show that, under mild assumptions, every $\TT$-invariant first-order deformation with no $(\mathbb{C}^\times)^n$-invariant component is unobstructed.
-As an application, we prove that a special class of $\TT$-log-symplectic log-canonical Poisson structures on $\CC^n$, namely those defined by the so-called $\TT$-action data, can be canonically deformed to $\TT$-invariant algebraic Poisson structures on $\CC^n$ that are (strongly) symmetric Poisson CGL extensions (of $\CC)$ in the sense of Goodearl-Yakimov.
-In particular, we construct (strongly) symmetric CGL extensions from any sequence of simple roots associated to any symmetrizable generalized Cartan matrix $A$.
-When $A$ is of finite type, our construction recovers the standard Poisson structures on Bott-Samelson cells and on generalized Schubert cells, which are closely related to the (standard) cluster algebra structures on such cells.
+For a complex algebraic torus $\TT$, we study $\TT$-invariant Poisson deformations of a $\TT$-log-symplectic log-canonical Poisson structure $\pi_0$ on $\CC^n$.
+We show that every $\TT$-invariant first-order deformation of $\pi_0$ with linearly independent $(\mathbb{C}^\times)^n$-weights is unobstructed.
+For a special class of $\pi_0$ defined by the so-called {\it symmetric $\TT$-action data}, we show that $\pi_0$ can be canonically deformed to symmetric $\TT$-Poisson CGL extensions (of $\CC$) as defined by K. Goodearl and M. Yakimov.
+As a consequence, we classify all symmetric $\TT$-Poisson CGL extensions in terms of their log-canonical terms $\pi_0$ and the second $\TT$-invariant Poisson cohomology of $\pi_0$.
+We further characterize, among all symmetric Poisson CGL extensions, those {\it of Cartan type}, i.e., those associated to sequences of simple roots in the root systems of symmetrizable generalized Cartan matrices.
+In particular, we prove that the standard Poisson structures on Bott-Samelson cells and generalized Schubert cells for semi-simple complex Lie groups are the (uniquely determined) maximal normalized admissible deformations of their log-canonical terms.
+Finally, for any symmetric $\TT$-Poisson CGL extension $\pi$ with log-canonical term $\pi_0$, we present an explicit formula expressing the initial mutation matrix in the Goodearl-Yakimov theory on cluster algebras associated to $\pi$ in terms of the $\CCsn$-weights of the second $\TT$-invariant Poisson cohomology of $\pi_0$.